gdt050579/AppCUI-rs/docs/chapter-2/screen.md

 ```

-**Example 4**: An arrow towards left a DarkGreen color, Bolded and Underlined while keeping the current background.
-We will use a CharAttribute for this example:
+**Example 4:** An arrow pointing left in dark green, bold and underlined, while keeping the current background.
+We will use a `CharAttribute` for this example:
 ```rust,no_compile
 let attr = CharAttribute::new(Color::DarkGreen,Color::Transparent,CharFlags::Bold | CharFlags::Underline);
 let c = Character::with_attr(SpecialCharacter::ArrowLeft,attr);